 - Striving to keep up with current UX/UI trends and remain up to date on new functionality exposed through Apple’s SDKs (software development kits)

-- Ability to utilize project management software, version control systems and develop automated testing and deployment strategies
+- Ability to utilize project management software, and version control systems and develop automated testing and deployment strategies

-Tools and programming languages you need to master
+Tools and programming languages you need to master / (new) Mastering these skills will help you become a better iOS developer

 - Objective C – The language used for creating iOS apps